nevinera/pathfinder-builds/gestalt/ward-master/level-02.md

 * Food, water

 ### Notes
-* This level you gained Iron Hand and Combat Expertise - now you can activate them all for -5 to attack rolls and -1d6 to damage (neither of which affect maneuvers) to get +5 AC for the round.
+* This level you gained Iron Hand - now you can activate that and fight defensively to lose -4 attack rolls and -1d6 to damage (neither of which affect maneuvers) to get +4 AC for the round.
 * You also got Deadly Agility, so your damage will almost double.